piesrtasty/ext-js-messages/README.md

 - - -

 #### Additional Requirements
-*Of Higher Level Conceptualal Nature*
+*Of Higher Level Conceptual Nature*

 <ol>
 	<li>The application must be both useable on an iPhone and an Android phone</li>